Free UK Delivery*

 Bunk bed safety

-Bunk beds – when you’re a child, there’s a feeling of adventure about them, but you have to use them safely, too.
-Respecting the purpose of the bunk beds and following a series of safety practices will minimise any potential danger.
-If you’re buying bunk beds for your children, you should educate them on how to use the beds safely while implementing the right measures to prevent any potential hazards.
+If you’re buying bunk beds for your children, you should educate them on how to use them safely while implementing the right measures to prevent potential hazards.
 Our Bedstar Guide to Bunk Bed Safety is here to help you do this.

 For instance, if you or your children misuse the bed, they can become dangerous.
 Treating the bed like a clothes horse can place the user(s) at risk of strangulation because they can become entwined in the clothes while they’re sleeping.